mil/keyboard-tiler/README.md

 Some examples (look down at your keyboard and you'll get the idea):
 - Fullscreen: `ruby keyboard-tiler.rb 1/`
-- Half of Screen: `ruby keyboard-tiler.rb 1p`
+- Top Half of Screen: `ruby keyboard-tiler.rb 1p`
-- Right of Screen: `ruby keyboard-tiler.rb 6p`
+- Top Right of Screen: `ruby keyboard-tiler.rb 6p`
-- Left of Screen: `ruby keyboard-tiler.rb 1g`
-- Theree Fifths of Screen: `ruby keyboard-tiler.rb 1n`
-- Right Two Fifths of Screen: `ruby keyboard-tiler.rb 6/`
+- Right Half of Screen: `ruby keyboard-tiler.rb 6/`

 The best part?
 You can hook this into a chorded keymap program such as xchainkeys or just pipe it from dmenu.

 Usage
 -----